 List of Companies that provide Background Check Services

-Accurint / LexisNexis
+Accurint from LexisNexis

-- People Search locates neighbors, associates and possible relatives
+- People Search locates neighbors, associates, and possible relatives

 - Track down phone numbers not typically available to increase your chances of finding your subject.
-Users can access over 50 million non-directory assistance records, including cell phone numbers
+Users can access over 50 million non-directory assistance records, including cell phone numbers.

-- Accurint’s “People at Work” service links more than 132 million individuals to businesses and includes information such as business addresses, phone numbers, and possible dates of employment
+- Accurint’s “People at Work” service links more than 132 million individuals to businesses and includes information such as business addresses, phone numbers, and possible dates of employment.

-- Link individuals with businesses, addresses, relatives and vehicles
+- Link individuals with businesses, addresses, relatives, and vehicles

 - Their Advanced Person Search helps find individuals when only old or fragmented data is available